sdorra/airline/guide/annotations/discussion.md

 ## `@Discussion`

-The `@Discussion` annotation may be applied to classes and provides a longer form discussion of a command that may be used for whatever purpose you desire.
-This will be included in [Help](../help/) as an additional section.
+The `@Discussion` annotation may be applied to classes and provides a longer form discussion of a command that will be included in [Help](../help/) as an additional section.

-### Adding Discussion

-To add a discussion section simply add the `@Discussion` annotated to a class like so:
+To add a discussion section simply add the `@Discussion` annotation to a class like so:

 ```java
 @Discussion(paragraphs = {